 Hospital readmissions are often avoidable and may indicate a lack of coordination of medical care, or inadequate follow-up after patients leave the hospital.
-In 2020, the 30-day all-cause readmission rate for 65 to 74-year-olds in Indiana was 16%, equal to the U.S. rate.
+In 2020, the 30-day all-cause readmission rate for 65 to 74-year-olds in Indiana was 16 percent, equal to the U.S. rate.
 Indiana and U.S. rates have been steady since at least 2015.25

 Older adults with dementia26 are also known to have higher hospitalization rates than those without dementia.
 A study at Eskenazi Health, a health care system in Indianapolis, demonstrated that older adults with dementia had more than twice the number of hospital admissions and care transitions compared to older adults without dementia.27

 Local providers also expressed concern about the barriers experienced by the older adult LGBTQ+ population, who experience difficulties finding and accessing basic health care in Indiana for a variety of reasons.
 First, there is a limited presence of health care providers who specialize in LGBTQ+ specific health care.
 This is particularly the case for transgender people who struggle to find health care practitioners with knowledge regarding medical transition.
 Furthermore, one LGBTQ+ informant expressed concern regarding accessibility of general health care needs28 because of visible discomfort on the part of the health care provider.
 This person’s experience aligns with findings in the research literature.29 30 To learn more, see “Highlighting Equity” on disparities in health care access and quality for LGBTQ+ older adults.

 Health Care Access and Quality Considerations for LGBTQ+ Older Adults

 Compared to their non-LGBTQ+ peers, LGBTQ+ older adults experience higher rates of disability, poor physical health, and psychological distress.31 Using the social-ecological framework,32 we highlight some factors that can influence LGBTQ+ healthcare access and outcomes in Central Indiana.

 Fear of disclosing sexual orientation or gender identity: